vamsi360/vertx-service-discovery/README.md

 ## How to use the client
 The client needs to be created and started.
 Once started it should never be stopped before the using service itself dies or no queries will ever be made to ZK.
-Creation of the the client is expensive.
+Creation of the client is expensive.

 ```
 ServiceDiscoveryClient client = ServiceDiscoveryClient.fromConnectionString()